How to Setup Wordpress Blog Quickly and Easily

 The WordPress software is free.
 The official WordPress website is WordPress.org, not WordPress.com - that is a commercial party.

-Unfortunately, this does not mean that you can build a website completely free of charge.
+Unfortunately, this does not mean you can build a website completely free of charge.

-If you want to start a wordpress.org site, you will have to spend 10 to 15 dollars a month.
-You will also need an excellent hosting package with all basic features.
-A professional looking design may cost you $30-$50.
-This amount is one-off.
+To start a wordpress.org site, you must spend 10 to 15 dollars monthly.
+It would be best to have an excellent hosting package with all the basic features.
+A professional-looking design may cost you $30-$50.
+It is a one-off.

-If you are really short of cash, you can get hosting and a domain name for about $10 per month and plus a free theme.
+If you are short of cash, you can get hosting and a domain name for about $10 monthly, plus a free theme.

 • A domain name, such as www.xyz.com

 • A hosting package.
-That is simply to rent a piece of server space where the files of your website stand up.
+That is simply renting a server space where your website files stand up.

 • And a CMS (content management system) to build and maintain your website.
 We are going to use WordPress.